 Initially brought to market in May 2018 with an ambitious listing price of $28 million — likely priced aggressively in order to leave room for negotiations — Shaquille O’Neal’s house kicked off 2019 with a whole new marketing strategy.

-New Netflix Doc Sparks Renewed Interest in Aaron Hernandez’ Former Home
+Netflix Documentary Sparks Renewed Interest in Aaron Hernandez’ Former Home